How the Data Store Works

 Updates to lastLogonTimeStamp are replicated in the domain directory partition.
 Therefore, the value of this attribute can be checked on any domain controller in the domain.
 To minimize the effect of domain-wide replication every time that a user or computer logs on, lastLogonTimeStamp is updated only periodically.
 The period of update is configurable, as follows:

-Because the lastLogonTimeStamp attribute is available only when the Windows Server 2003 schema is in effect on all domain controllers in the domain, the feature is activated when the domain functional level is raised to Windows Server 2003.
+Because the lastLogonTimeStamp attribute is available only when the Windows Server 2003 and later schema is in effect on all domain controllers in the domain, the feature is activated when the domain functional level is raised to Windows Server 2003 or higher.
 After the domain functional level increase, the first time that a successful logon occurs, the lastLogonTimeStamp attribute is activated on the user or computer object.
 This method of activation can result in loopholes for certain accounts, as follows:

 In these cases, lastLogonTimeStamp is not present on the account object.
 To identify these accounts, you can query for user and computer objects that have no lastLogonTimeStamp attribute and that have a value in the whenCreated attribute that is earlier than or equal to a specified date.